jejomath/foam/README.md

 ```

 If the frontend server is already running, React will notice the changes and automatically reload the page.
 If not,
 you can start it as above.
-In either case, if you navigate to the `find_experiment` page by clicking on the Experiment
+In either case, if you navigate to the `find_program` page by clicking on the Experiment
-link on the landing page, you should see the new `end_date` column in the table.
+link on the landing page, you should see the new `description` column in the table.

-You'll also need to add this new field in the `edit_experiment` and `view_experiment` configs, but we won't walk through
+You'll also need to add this new field in the `edit_program` and `view_program` configs, but we won't walk through
 the details here.